kapil551/understanding-react/README.md

     - These are the new features that lets you use state and other react features like lifecycle methods without writing a class.

     - Hooks are introduced in functional components.

+10. JSX:

+    - JavaScript XML (JSX) - It is an extension to the JavaScript language syntax.

+    - Write XML like code for elements and components.

+    - JSX tags have a tag name, attributes, and children.

+    - It makes your react code simpler and elegant.

+    - It ultimately transpiles to pure JavaScript which is understood by the browser.

+    - JSX differences:

+        - class --> className

+        - for --> htmlFor

+        - camelCase property naming convention:

+            - onclick --> onClick

+            - tabindex --> tabIndex